 Counseling is not only an active measure but also a restorative type of relationship help.
 Use this site to thoroughly search for a well-trained professional with compassion and empathy to support you and your mate in the restoration process.

-While you may not know what rests on the other side of your choice to invest in a new direction, the same God who brought you together, will usher you through the journey.
-Reach out and schedule your appointment today.
+While you may not know what rests on the other side of your choice to invest in a new direction, the same God who brought you together will usher you through the journey.
+For support, consider San Diego Christian Counseling and reach out to schedule your appointment today.

 Your choice to garrison, guard, and govern your marriage with peace underscores your vows to stay together, certainly through the best, but more importantly, during the worst of times that life is sure to bring.